oVirt/ovirt-site/source/feature/doctor-rest.html.md

 On the highest level, Doctor is a separate (micro-)service whose sole purpose is to facilitate optimized (aggregated/filtered/sorted/paginated) **reads** and provide **push** notifications to connected clients.

 Doctor contains no business logic on its own.
 It purely **reactive** in the sense that it relies on external service (or multiple services) to push data into it (in our case that would be oVirt engine) which is then processed as generic JSON documents, so often schema changes pose no problems for Doctor REST.
+In addition this separation of services can provide useful for largely geographically distributed setups where we can have multiple Doctors in various areas (Brno, Tel-Aviv, ...) to help reduce the percieved end-user latency.

 ![](Doctor_REST_High_Level.jpg "Doctor_REST_High_Level.jpg")